 SWGB: sustainability and using glass wine bottles

-Sustainability isn’t a “nice to have” these days, it’s an essential part of business success, and winegrowing is no exception.
-In an exciting development last year, WineGB (English and Welsh wine’s national association) commenced a new environmental sustainability scheme.
+Sustainability isn’t a “nice to have” these days, it’s an essential part of business success, and wine growing is no exception.
+In an exciting development, WineGB (English and Welsh wine’s national association) commenced a new environmental sustainability scheme last year.
 It’s called SWGB, standing for Sustainable Wines of Great Britain.
 The SWGB code affirms that members “have a shared responsibility to minimise our impact on the environment in which we operate and maximise our contribution to environmental sustainability and biodiversity.”

 Thirty wineries became SWGB founder members in February 2020, a mix of big names, boutiques and growers.
 Realising they can achieve more together than alone, they are responsible for 40% of Britain’s vineyard area.
 That also means 6.8 million bottles of wine.
 While our wine industry already has some sustainable initiatives, SWGB means we now have a nationally certified scheme, similar to those established in New Zealand, South Africa, Australia and Chile.

 Although SWGB is only approaching its first anniversary, the membership has already grown significantly.
 There’s now an impressive 92 vineyards and wineries signed up!